Learn why a koi pond owner should feed the best koi food for their living jewels to help with fish health, color, and pond water quality.

 What Are The Ingredients of Kodama Koi Food?

-The ingredients to Kodama Koi Food are Wheat Germ, Spirulina, Fishmeal, and Bio Stone.
+The ingredients to Kodama Koi Food are Super Premium grade fish meal, Spirulina, Fishmeal, and Bio Stone.

 Wheat germ oil is a widely known health food for humans and the residual, depleted wheat germ is most frequently used in koi food.
 However, Kodama uses FRESH Wheat Germ with the health-boosting oil still in it.
 It keeps the koi healthy while improving it’s skin quality.